JasonOS03/MusicVisuals/README.md

 - Chris

 ## Chris's Visual Option
-Adam's visual has further visual change options based on keypress.
+Chris's visual has further visual change options based on keypress.
 Press a corresponding number on your keyboard to change the visual.

 | Keycode | Visual |